MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 Other endpoints are specific to Dynamics 365 Guides.
 The list of additional endpoints required by Dynamics 365 Guides are listed in the following **URLs and ports** section.

-WHAT TO DO ABOUT THIS ONE

-- globaldisco.crm.dynamics.com

 ### URLs and ports

 The following list contains the minimum URL endpoints and TCP/UDP ports utilized by Dynamics 365 Guides.